gabrielSpassos/spring-quartz-mysql-redis-poc/README.md

 ### Change schedule

-Unfortunately the way to change cron is update at database :(
+Unfortunately the way to change cron is update at database :disappointed:

 ```sql
 UPDATE QRTZ_CRON_TRIGGERS